sassoftware/event-provenance-registry/docs/how-to/redpanda/multi-node/redpanda_deploy.md

 ## Overview

-An event streaming platform conforming to the Apache Kafka API is required to run the `async-event-infrastructure` server.
+An event streaming platform conforming to the Apache Kafka API is required to run the `event-provenance-registry` server.
 This how-to is intended to guide a user through deploying one such platform, Redpanda, on their local machine.

 ## Prerequisites

-* Docker
+- Docker

 ## Installation